solutionman/SpringVue/readme.txt

            connectionTimeout="20000"
            redirectPort="8444" />

-WEB-INF with file web.xml to ROOT
+WEB-INF with file web.xml to ROOT and front

 npm run build